ev2-1/minetest-go/README.md

 # Thanks to

-- anon55555 for the AMAZING mt package
+- Anon55555 for the AMAZING mt package

-- himbeerserverDE for being able to steal most of the networking code
+- HimbeerserverDE for being able to steal most of the networking code

+- Fleckenstein for helping me make sense of minetest code

 - **NOT** minetest, as i hate the technical documentation (non existant)

-- *fuck* fleckenstein i dont like him (also thanks for making this work lol)